LABC building control apprenticeships

 Apprenticeship Degree - BSc (Hons) Building Control

-You'll typically need a minimum of five GCSEs at Grade C or higher including Maths and English or a Level 3 apprenticeship in a construction or property related discipline.
+You'll will need to be currently employed within the built environment sector and work for a minimum of 30 hours per week.
+You'll also typically need a minimum of five GCSEs at Grade C or higher including Maths and English or a Level 3 apprenticeship in a construction or property related discipline.
+(Other relevant experience experience may also be considered.)

 The BSc (Hons) in Building Control (Apprenticeship Degree) has been approved for delivery by The Institute for Apprenticeships & Technical Education (IfA).
-Funding will officially be made available by 10 May 2019.
-Visit the Institute for Apprenticeships website for more details.
+Funding is now available - visit the Institute for Apprenticeships and University of Wolverhampton websites for further details or contact the LABC learning team at email@example.com.

 The BSc (Hons) Degree in Building Control is delivered and awarded by apprenticeship training providers.
 The apprenticeship degree programme provides local authority employees with the depth and breadth of knowledge needed to be a competent local authority building control surveyor.

-Upon completion of the four year 360 credit level 6 apprenticeship degree you'll gain a BSc (Hons) in Building Control.
+Upon completion of the four year 360 credit level 6 apprenticeship degree you'll gain a BSc (Hons) in Building Control Surveying.

 How to register your interest